cahute/cahute/docs/headers/cahute/link.rst

     .. c:macro:: CAHUTE_USB_NODISC

-        If this flag is provided, and :c:macro:`CAHUTE_USB_RECEIVER` is **not** provided, command :ref:`seven-command-01` is not issued once the link is established to get the device information.
+        If this flag is provided, and :c:macro:`CAHUTE_SERIAL_RECEIVER` is **not** provided, device discovery is not run once the link is established to get the device information.

         This flag is mostly useful when dealing with bootcode or custom link implementations that may not have implemented this command.
-        It is not recommended when communicating with the LINK application since it enables Cahute to predict which commands will be unavailable without crashing the link.
+        It is not recommended when communicating with the LINK application, since it prevents Cahute from being able to predict which commands will be available without crashing the link.

-        It is only effective when using protocol 7.00.
+        It is only effective when :ref:`protocol-seven` or :ref:`protocol-cas300` is used.
-        See :ref:`protocol-seven` for more information.

     .. c:macro:: CAHUTE_USB_NOTERM